 Cover is effective immediately, provided that your policy gives cover for the vehicle involved.
 It is your responsibility to notify us of this vehicle for MID purposes.
 Click here to find out how to notify us.

-You are able to notify us of vehicles via the Road Runner website by:
+You are able to notify us when you buy or sell a vehicle by:

 All policies cover only “named drivers”.
 There is only cover for drivers that are named on your policy.
 You can have up to 7 named drivers, including yourself.
 Call us on 03301 00 87 20 (Option 3) if you want to add or delete a driver.